 For decades, Senators and Congressmen inside Washington D.C.’s beltway used the telephone as their primary form of communication with office staff, fellow politicians, and constituents around the country.
 However, over the last 10 years, the technology changes outside the beltway have been creeping their way into Washington D.C.’s hallowed halls.
 Today, text messaging has become one of the most used forms of communications by members of Congress and their staff.
-Mobile SMS messaging is quick and to the point, saving time.
+Text messages are quick and to the point, saving time.

-However, as text messaging becomes even more widely used by politicians during each new election cycle, the needs by politicians, lobbyists, and their staff to to accurately document and save all mobile message communications becomes increasingly paramount.
-Furthermore, whenever there is any political investigation or Washington D.C. scandal that arises, text messages and SMS conversations are most often the first kind of data that the FBI, CIA, or local authorities require and seek out.
+However, as text messaging becomes even more widely used by politicians during each new election cycle, the needs by politicians, lobbyists, and their staff to to accurately document and save all mobile message communications becomes increasingly important.
+Furthermore, whenever there is any political investigation or Washington D.C. scandal that arises, text messages conversations are among the first kind of data that the FBI, CIA, or local authorities require and seek out.

 Many politicians today have several mobile devices, one for work and one for personal use, but over time smartphones that were originally intended to be used for one or the other get mixed up and personal and business messages easily overlap on the different devices.
 Device confusion can make saving and exporting text messages a confusing thing to document for any busy politico or their team.